FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

-Easiest way to check which packages are needed to compile FreeCAD is to check via portage   *
+Easiest way to check which packages are needed to compile FreeCAD is to check via portage:

 This should give a nice list of extra packages that you need installed on your system.

-If FreeCAD is not available on portage, it is available on the [waebbl overlay](https   *//github.com/waebbl/waebbl-gentoo).
+If FreeCAD is not available on portage, it is available on the [waebbl overlay](https://github.com/waebbl/waebbl-gentoo).
 The issue tracker on the waebbl overlay Github may help guide through some issues you may come across.
 The overlay provides freecad-9999, which you can choose to compile, or simply use to get the dependencies.

  layman -a waebbl